 After exhalation through the right nostril now inhale through the right and exhale through the left.
 This completes one round of the practice.
 This stage of Nadi Shodhana pranayama is also called alternate nostrils breathing.
 As this basic stage of the pranayama is mastered then gradually one is graduated to other stages of the technique which incorporates different breathing ratios.

-This process of Ujjayi breathing works on extending the breath with complete comfort, awareness and relaxation.
+This process of Ujjayi breathing works on extending the breath with complete comfort, awareness, and relaxation.
 Ujjayi pranayama involves a very gentle contraction of glottis in the throat while breathing in and out.
-This gentle contraction of the throat helps controlling and regulating the flow of each inhalation and exhalation.
-As a result each breath becomes very smooth, conscious and deep.
+This gentle contraction of the throat helps to control and to regulate the flow of each inhalation and exhalation.
+As a result, each breath becomes very smooth, conscious and deep.

-There are number of heating pranayama techniques in Hatha Yoga which activate, vitalize and distribute prana in the body.
-By nature this activating group of pranayama techniques are highly vitalizing and energizing.
+There is a number of heating pranayama techniques in Hatha Yoga which activate, vitalize and distribute prana in the body.
+By nature, this activating group of pranayama techniques are highly vitalizing and energizing.

 Bhastrika belongs to the same category of heating or activating pranayama.
-Effect wise, Bhastrika pranayama is physically and energetically more intense and demanding than Kapalbhati pranayama.
-It is called bellows breath because it activates metabolic and pranic fire (agni) by initiating movements in the abdomen as similar as that of bellows.
+Effect-wise, Bhastrika pranayama is physically and energetically more intense and demanding than Kapalbhati pranayama.
+It is called bellows breath because it activates metabolic and pranic fire (Agni) by initiating movements in the abdomen as similar to that of bellows.

-Technically it is quite similar as Kapalbhati pranayama.
-Only difference is here is that in Bhastrika both inhalation and exhalation are active and forceful whereas in Kapalbhati pranayama only exhalation is active.
-In Bhastrika pranayama one requires a control over the diaphragm.
-During this practice it is very common that one may start feeling dizzy and feel hyperventilated.
+Technically it is quite similar to Kapalbhati pranayama.
+The only difference is here is that in Bhastrika both inhalation and exhalation are active and forceful whereas in Kapalbhati pranayama the only exhalation is active.
+In Bhastrika pranayama one requires control over the diaphragm.
+During this practice, it is very common that one may start feeling dizzy and feel hyperventilated.
 Therefore to do this pranayama effectively one has to gradually develop control over inhalation and needs to regulate it consciously to avoid dizziness.
-This entire practice should be performed in relaxed state of body and mind.
+This entire practice should be performed in a relaxed state of body and mind.

-Literally Sheetali means cooling.
+Literally, Sheetali means cooling.
 In this technique of Sheetali pranayama breathing take place through the mouth by rolling the tongue from the sides.
-With the rolling of the tongue a tube like structure is created through which one inhales deeply and then at the end of inhalation one closes the mouth and exhales through the nose.
+With the rolling of the tongue, a tube-like structure is created through which one inhales deeply and then at the end of inhalation one closes the mouth and exhales through the nose.
 This entire process is repeated a number of times with long, slow and deep full yogic breathing (incorporating three stages of breathing- abdominal, chest and clavicular breathing).
-For a better cooling effect one should perform it for 10-15 times with relaxed body, breath and mind.
+For a better cooling effect, one should perform it for 10-15 times with a relaxed body, breath, and mind.